Large-scale solar for central Queensland

-The 20MW (AC) Barcaldine Solar Farm in Central Queensland began exporting power to the grid in December 2016 and is expected to generate enough power to supply around 5,300 homes.
+The 20MW (AC) Barcaldine Remote Community Solar Farm in Central Queensland began exporting power to the grid in December 2016 and is expected to generate enough power to supply around 5,300 homes.

-The CEFC committed up to $20 million in cornerstone debt finance for the development of the Barcaldine Solar Farm, which also secured $22.8 million in funding from the Australian Renewable Energy Agency (ARENA).
+The CEFC committed up to $20 million in cornerstone debt finance for the development of the solar farm, which also secured $22.8 million in funding from the Australian Renewable Energy Agency (ARENA).

 The project sponsor, Elecnor, provided equity investment.
 The project was planned and developed by the Barcaldine Remote Community Solar Farm Pty Ltd (BRCSF), a company owned by Elecnor Australia Pty Ltd. Elecnor Australia is a subsidiary of Elecnor SA, one of the world's leading solar energy development companies.